 St. Andrew’s School maintained its co-educational status until it was closed due to the outbreak of the Second World War in 1941.
 The school re-opened in 1945 with only the high school for boys.
 In 1946, the good Sisters moved to the original site of St. Andrew’s School across the street where they managed the lower grade levels for both boys and girls.
 It was of the agreement that upon completion of sixth grade, the boys were to move to St. Andrew’s for high school, while the girls remained in what is now called St. Paul College of Parañaque for their high school education.
 In the 1950s, the Sisters of St. Paul were granted permission by the Archbishop of Manila at that time to receive only girls, while the boys moved to the school’s present location.
 The re-opening of St. Andrew’s School in 1945 saw its first post-war graduation four years later in 1949.
 Through the efforts of CICM school directors, gradual improvements in St. Andrew’s were done from infrastructure to curriculum design, which made graduates proud of their humble beginnings.

 Rev. Fr.
-Louis Thys, CICM succeeded Fr.
+Louis Thijs, CICM succeeded Fr.
 Cansse in 1952 and served as the Director of St. Andrew’s School until 1977.
 In 1969, Rev. Fr.
-Paul Foulon, CICM, another Belgian priest who was the High School Principal from 1964-1966 became the Assistant Director and School Director of SAS up to 1977.
+Paul Foulon, CICM, another Belgian priest who was the High School Principal from 1964-1966 became the Assistant Director and School Director of St. Andrew's School up to 1977.
 He succeeded Fr.
 Thys to become the School Director until 1991.
-Rev. Francis Gevaert, CICM was the last CICM priest to have assumed the directorship of SAS from 1991 to 1993 due to the turnover of St. Andrew’s School from the Religious to the Diocesan administration of the Archdiocese of Manila in 1994.
+Rev. Fr.
+Frans Gevaert, CICM was the last CICM priest to have assumed the directorship of St. Andrew's School from 1991 to 1993 due to the turnover of St. Andrew’s School from the Religious to the Diocesan administration of the Archdiocese of Manila in 1994.

 Year 2003 marked the birth of the Diocese of Parañaque with His Excellency Most Rev. Jesse E. Mercado, D.D. as its first bishop.
 As such, the SAS administration was assumed under the jurisdiction of the new diocese.
 School Year 2004-2005 welcomed Rev. Msgr.
 Manuel G. Gabriel who succeeded Msgr.
 Valenzuela.
 Under the direction and guidance of Msgr.
 Gabriel, the Vision, Mission, Goals, and Core Values of the school were formulated in keeping with the missionary spirit of the school’s forefathers; the organizational structure was also revised.

 School Year 2005-2006 gave birth to the Center for Early Childhood Education (CECE), which is a three-year preschool program that enrolled children aged three to six years.
-The CECE eventually evolved into the present Primary Grade School Unit of the Integrated Basic Education Department (IBED) of SAS.
+The Center for Early Childhood Education eventually evolved into the present Primary Grade School Unit of the Integrated Basic Education Department (IBED) of St. Andrew's School.
 In subsequent years, two more academic programs were established, namely, Special Education (SpEd) and the Alternative Learning System (ALS) and Skills Training and Development programs, both under the IBED.

-In School Year 2010-2011, SAS once again transitioned into the new developments of the Philippine Basic Education system.
-The Department of Education gradually introduced the new K-12 Enhanced Basic Education Curriculum, which necessitated major adjustments in curriculum implementation and student assessments.
+In School Year 2010-2011, the school once again transitioned into the new developments of the Philippine Basic Education system.
+The Department of Education gradually introduced the new K to 12 Enhanced Basic Education Curriculum, which necessitated major adjustments in curriculum implementation and student assessments.
 Hence, with the assumption into office of Rev. Fr.
 Rolando R. Agustin, who succeeded Msgr.
 Gabriel in 2012, the office of the Institutional Principal, then headed by Rev. Dom.
-Gerardo Ma. de Villa, OSB (2014 - 2018), was created in order to assist the School Director, who also served as Rector of the Cathedral Parish of St. Andrew, in the administration and management of SAS.
+Gerardo Ma. de Villa, OSB (2014 - 2018), was created in order to assist the School Director in the administration and management of St. Andrew's School.

 In preparations for the 500 years of Christianity in the Philippines (2021) and as post-centennial director, Rev. Msgr.
 Allen C. Aganon (2018 – 2020) expanded, innovated and transformed the school into a 21st century learning hub.
-As a prime mover to new heights in facilities and physical structure, it continues to showcase Science, Technology, Engineering and Mathematics - Robotics to our students.
+As a prime mover to new heights in facilities and physical structure, it continues to showcase Science, Technology, Engineering and Mathematics (STEM) - Robotics to students.
 Msgr.
 Aganon was assisted during his term by two Diocesan priest namely, Rev. Fr.
 Roderick S. Pacoma as the CIE Head and Rev. Fr.
 Enrico S. Salazar as the Administrative Services Head.
-Mr. Lord Celeste E. Balo (2018 - present) was promoted as the Institutional Principal in Basic Education.
+Mr. Lord Celeste E. Balo (2018 - present) was promoted as the Institutional Principal of the Basic Education Department.

-In year 2020, the Diocese of Parañaque Parochial Schools Association, Inc. (DOPPSA) Superintendent became the School Director of the institution.
-Rev. Fr.
-Augusto C. Pulido (2020 - present), who succeeded Msgr.
-Allen Aganon in the first quarter of 2020.
+In year 2020, the Diocese of Parañaque Parochial Schools Association, Inc. (DOPPSA) Superintendent, Rev. Fr.
+Augusto C. Pulido (2020 - present) became the School Director of the institution.
 During his term, Fr.
 August Pulido faces a worldwide challenge in education - the COVID-19 pandemic.
 St. Andrew's School made a bold move by means of working together in the New Learning Environment in education.
-Online Distance Learning - Synchronous and Asynchronous Learning was created as the new normal of education in learning and instruction to the students.
+Online Distance Learning - Synchronous and Asynchronous Learning was implemented as learning modality in the new normal education of students.